AndreyFulov/lostbot-go/README.md

   - [x] Database for business
   - [ ] Upgrade system
   - [x] Buy business
-- [ ] Stock system
+- [ ] Shares system
-  - [ ] Stocks can fall and rise thanks to player investment
+  - [ ] Shares can fall and rise thanks to player investment
-  - [ ] Players can add their own stocks on market
+  - [ ] Players can add their own shares on market